CallMeNeva/globe/README.md

    mvn package
    ```

-You should now have an executable JAR file located in the generated `target/` directory, e.g. `target/world-api-1.2.0.jar`.
+You should now have an executable JAR located in the generated `target/` directory, e.g. `target/world-api-1.2.0.jar`.
 To execute it,
 simply run `java -jar target/world-api-1.2.0.jar`.

 When running the application, DB username and password must be provided.
 One way to do so is via the `--username` and `--password` CLI